Ephesians Chapter Two

 Ephesians 2:19

-Consequently, you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household,
+So then, you are no longer foreigners and strangers.
+On the contrary, you are fellow-citizens with God's people and members of God's family.

 Since there is only one God, then, we are all His and members of the same house (family).
 Jews and Gentiles alike are a part of that same family as we all come into His house in the same way.